ICE FISHING TIP UPS

-A tip-up is a technique as well as a piece of ice fishing equipment, more information can be found in the ice fishing gear section.
-A tip-up is a device set on the ice above your hole that dangles bait beneath it with a flag as a strike indicator.
+Ice fishing tip ups are devices set on the ice above fishing holes that dangle bait beneath them using a flag as a strike indicator.
 When a fish takes the bait, the reel turns and releases the line and flag at the same time.
 The flag "tips up" alerting the angler something is on the line.
-Tip-ups work best with heavier braided line and a larger lure, and typically attract larger game fish.
+Ice tip ups work best with heavier braided line and a larger lure, and typically attract larger game fish while ice fishing.

 - Once your tip-up is set up on the surface above your hole, drop your line in the water until it hits the bottom (usually stirring up the water).